Agile revolutionized modern project management and software development. What are some of the Agile benefits?

 Continuous delivery and continuous improvement

 Agile relies on Team Retrospectives (Retros).
 This is a regular meeting (exact timelines differ depending on the project’s scope and duration), where the team gathers together to retrospect on what they’re doing: what’s been good, and what is to be improved.
-The goal behind it is to create a safe space to detect mistakes, so they will not be repeated in the future, and it stems from the spirit of continuous improvement, which is one of the 12 core principles of the Agile manifesto.
+The goal behind it is to create a safe space to detect mistakes, acknowledge them, and analyze them so they will not be repeated in the future.
+This stems from the spirit of continuous improvement, which is one of the 12 core principles of the Agile manifesto, emphasizing the importance of ongoing improvement as the key to project success.
+Continuous delivery is another core of Agile and is an approach where teams work in short cycles, ensuring a small piece of product is delivered every sprint.
+By embracing CD and CI, Agile teams put great emphasis on a culture of constant learning and refining, and also efficiently delivering the product.

 The key to sustainable Agile implementation